djmoberg/NameApp_v4/TestPlan.md

 File: LearningActivityTest.java

 ## Test 3
-Description: RegisterOwnerActivity gets launched when main activity gets launched and there are no set owner
+Description: RegisterOwnerActivity gets launched when main activity gets launched and there is no set owner

 Where: RegisterOwnerActivity/MainActivity